jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/40 - The Life Star.md

 We don't know exactly what it is.
 Yet we have a great starting point.
 It's opposite.
 Light is the opposite of dark the same way full is the opposite of empty.
 Knowing one, defines the other.
 The Death Star is a rule book written humans.
 The Life Star is the opposite of the Death Star.

 So what is it?
 The Life Star is a rule book no human can write.
 Rules can't be added, fudged, or abused, only uncovered.
 Happily, we already use this rule book.
 It's helped us truly understand our world in so many ways, in areas like chemistry, biology and physics.
 Of course I'm speaking about Nature.
+Where scientists often feel the majic of discovering rules.
+Since majic is the best judge of the rules, then making the rule book Nature, means filter out human rules the more we look at Nature's rulebook, and not some smuck's.
+Enigeers don't argue, and debate.
+They test and test.
+And happily think "failure is always an option" or "tap and learn".

 I'll explain how we use Nature to make the Life Star by asking you a question you can't answer.
 How old are you?